mrcloudchase/averagejoeslab/docs/intro.md

 **The Research Innovation Flywheel in Action:**
 - **Week 9-10**: Design experiments to solve the XOR problem you discovered
 - **Research question**: "Can we create a neural network that learns XOR?"
-- **Week 11-12**: Implement a multi-layer perceptron (MLP) to solve XOR
-- **Original contribution**: Even though MLPs were already invented, you're experiencing the research process
+- **Historical discovery**: You'll find that Rosenblatt himself proposed multi-layer networks in his 1962 book "Principles of Neurodynamics"
+- **The real problem**: MLPs could theoretically solve XOR, but no one knew how to train the hidden layers!
+- **Week 11-12**: Experience the training challenge - implement an MLP but struggle with how to adjust hidden layer weights
-- **Historical note**: This connects to Rumelhart, Hinton & Williams' 1986 backpropagation paper
+- **The breakthrough moment**: This leads you to discover the 1986 Rumelhart, Hinton & Williams backpropagation paper
-- **Research insight**: You've now experienced how limitations drive innovation!
+- **Research insight**: Sometimes the solution architecture exists, but the practical implementation method is the real breakthrough!

 ### Phase 4: Community Contribution (Weeks 13-16)
 **Contribute to the research community**